-If a hilum is displaced, ask yourself if it has been pushed or pulled
+If a hilum is displaced - try to determine if it has been pushed or pulled

 The hila consist of vessels, bronchi and lymph nodes.
 On a chest X-ray, abnormalities of these structures are represented by a change in position, size and/or density.